A faithful remnant,

 Lydia in an effort to pursue peace offered advice.
 “Jerome, perhaps, since you and Gloria are one in the bond of marriage, perhaps this time, since Gloria’s stomach is upset, perhaps you could eat the meat in front of her, on her behalf.
 So the meat will not go to spoil.”

 Jerome huffed, grudgingly taking Gloria’s plate and ate the meat with his fingers.
-Gloria and Lydia smiled hoping to lighten the moment.
+Gloria and Lydia smiled hoping to lighten the moment, hoping the issued had been resolved.

 “In the future, Jerome, I think perhaps if when you have meat that has been sacrificed to an idol, if you keep that fact to yourself, if you offer the meat as food, nothing else, I think perhaps then Gloria’s stomach would not be upset.”